Judiciary of Kenya: Courts Martial

+Tribunals

+Tribunals form part of Kenya's subordinate courts under Article 169(1)(d) of the constitution of Kenya 2010.
+They are established under various Acts of Parliament to determine disputes arising from the decision of government entities.

 Administration within the Judiciary

 The chief administrator of the Supreme Court is the Chief Justice, who is the President of the Supreme Court.
 One of his/her responsibilities is to come up with procedures for running the courts, as well as decisions on staffing and where new courts should be opened.
 Certain situations dictate that the Chief Justice appoint a judge or panel of judges to deal with a specific matter.
 The Deputy Chief Justice is the deputy president of the Supreme Court.

 The judges of the High Court and the Court of Appeal each elect a member to deal with administrative issues as well as represent them in the Judicial Service Commission.

 The Chief Registrar of the Judiciary has the responsibility of being the chief administrator and accounting officer of the Judiciary.
-The Court of Appeal, High Court and Magistrate Court all have a Registrar to serve as administrator, record keeper and accounting officer in each of the courts.
+There is a Registrar each for the Supreme Court, the Court of Appeal, the High Court, the Environment & Land Court and the Employment & Labor Relations Courts.
+There is also a Registrar for Magistrates Courts, Tribunals and the Small Claims Court.
+The Registrar for each court serves as the administrator, record keeper and accounting officer in each of the courts.